-In this podcast, family lawyers Andrea Bunn and Alastair Noakes of Nicholes Family Lawyers discuss how the Department of Health and Human Services (DHHS) and the Courts have modified and adapted their services in response to the COVID-19 pandemic, with a particular focus on child protection matters.
+In this podcast, Nicholes Family Lawyers discusses how the Department of Health and Human Services (DHHS) and the Courts have modified and adapted their services in response to the COVID-19 pandemic, with a particular focus on child protection matters.

 Welcome everyone to the Nichols Family Lawyers podcast.
 My name is Andrea Bun, and I’m a lawyer at Nichols Family Lawyers.
 I’m joined today by my colleague Alastair Noakes, who is also a lawyer at Nichols Family Lawyers.
 Welcome Alastair, great to have you on the podcast.

 So in addition to Alastair being an amazing family lawyer, he has a wealth of experience in child protection matters, which will be the topic of today’s podcast, as we will be speaking about child protection matters.
 Some of the discussions that we have today may involve discussion of allegations of child abuse necessitating the involvement of the Department of Health and Human Services.
 We understand that the content of this podcast may be troubling for some listeners.
 We would wish to talk about child protection today in the context of the current covid-19 pandemic.
 As everyone is well aware, the pandemic has thrown the entire world for a loop.
 We’re being encouraged to stay home, practice social distancing, and businesses and schools are being closed.
 Before our courts and Child Protection Services stopping operation all together is not an option.